 The rolling of fingerprints using ink and a standard 8" X 8" fingerprint card has been replaced by electronic fingerprinting technology.
 This technology electronically transfers images of fingerprints and personal information to the Department of Justice (DOJ) in a matter of seconds.
-The results of the DOJ fingerprint check are sent electronically to Community Care Licensing Division (CCLD).
+The results of the DOJ fingerprint check are sent electronically to the Caregiver Background Check Bureau (CBCB) of the Community Care Licensing Division (CCLD).

-Effective July 1, 2005, the DOJ will only accept electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
-After July 1, 2005, all fingerprints submitted on a Fingerprint card (FD 258) will be returned to the submitting agency for submission in the electronic format.
+Effective July 1, 2005, the DOJ only accepts electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
+After July 1, 2005, all fingerprints submitted on an Applicant Fingerprint Card (FD258) will be returned to the submitting agency for submission in the electronic format.

 In specific, pre-approved situations the DOJ may exempt certain individuals from the electronic submission requirement.
 Request an exemption from the electronic submission requirement .
 This process may be lengthy and should be used for hardship situations only.

-You are not required to use L-1 Enrollment Services.
-The Department of Justice (DOJ) has also approved multiple other vendors who can provide electronic imaging services.
+The Department of Justice (DOJ) has approved multiple other vendors who can provide electronic imaging services.
 For a list of those approved vendors please visit the California Department of Justice web site.